Free broadband? UK Labour Party promises nationalization

 "What was once a luxury is now an essential utility," Corbyn said.
 “That's why full-fiber broadband must be a public service, bringing communities together, with equal access, in an inclusive and connected society.”

-Labour plans to nationalize BT's digital network, known as OpenReach, and the company's other broadband-related businesses.
-The value of the assets would be set by Parliament, with shareholders receiving compensation in the form of government bonds, Labour said in a statement.
-The project would be funded in part with a tax on multinational corporations, including Amazon, Facebook and Google.
+Labour plans to nationalize BT's digital infrastructure network, known as OpenReach, and the company's other broadband-related businesses.
+The value of the assets would be set by Parliament and shareholders compensated with government bonds.
+The project would be funded with a tax on tech giants including Amazon, Facebook and Google.

-Labour's plans to nationalize some industries are part of a bitter election campaign that has seen both major parties woo voters with promises to increase spending after a decade of budget austerity under Conservative-led governments.
+The plans are part of a bitter election campaign in which both major parties are wooing promising to increase spending after a decade of budget austerity under Conservative-led governments.
 Britain is holding the Dec.
-12 election because Prime Minister Boris Johnson wants to secure a majority in the House of Commons so he can take the U.K. out of the European Union by Jan.
+12 election because Prime Minister Boris Johnson wants to secure a parliamentary majority so he can take the U.K. out of the European Union by Jan.
 31.

 Johnson described Labour's broadband plan as a “crackpot scheme.’’

-"These proposals would be a disaster for the telecoms sector and the customers that it serves,’’ TechUK CEO Julian David said in a statement.
+"These proposals would be a disaster for the telecoms sector and the customers that it serves,’’ said Julian David, CEO of TechUK, which represents British technology companies.
 “Renationalization would immediately halt the investment being driven not just by BT but the growing number of new and innovative companies that compete with BT.”

-BT shares fell as much as 3.7% to 188 pence in early trading on the London Stock Exchange.
+BT shares fell as much as 3.7% in London before recovering somewhat.

-One rival, TalkTalk, said Friday that the sale of its full-fiber optic broadband business, FibreNation, has been put on hold because of the Labour announcement.
+One rival, TalkTalk, said Friday that the sale of its full-fiber optic broadband business was put on hold because of the Labour announcement.

-Shares in companies including National Grid, which operates the national power network, the Severn Trent water company, Royal Mail and rail franchise holders such as National Express and Go Ahead Group are already trading at a discount because of concerns they will be nationalized, according to Michael Hewson of CMC Markets.
+Shares in companies involved in the power network, water supply, main and rail are already trading at a discount because of concerns they will be nationalized, according to Michael Hewson, analyst at financial firm CMC Markets.

-BT was surprised by the announcement because Labour recently assured the company that it wasn't a candidate for nationalization, Hewson said.

-“With other companies also being told the same thing by the Labour Party, investors will no doubt be looking very carefully at other possible candidates for nationalization, and whether they need to be concerned,” he said.

-In the more studied response, the company pointed out that it had “pledged to bring next-generation Gigabit broadband to half of the U.K., by the end of 2021.”

-“With billions of pounds worth of private money invested in the U.K., Virgin Media continues to expand its network, providing competition and choice to consumers,” it said “Government policy has a role to play and can help to accelerate broadband deployment in a way that minimizes the level of public subsidy needed and provides the U.K. and consumers with incredible connectivity within a competitive market.

-Labour governments nationalized many industries, including railroads, coal, steel, energy suppliers and telecommunications after World War II as Britain struggled to rebuild its economy.
-The Conservative government of Prime Minister Margaret Thatcher sold off most of those assets in the 1980s because of concerns that large state-owned monopolies were inefficient and amid hopes that competition would provide better service at lower cost.
+Labour governments nationalized many industries after World War II and the Conservative government of Prime Minister Margaret Thatcher sold off most of those assets in the 1980s to boost competition and provide better services for less.

-British Telecommunications, now known as BT, was privatized in 1984 when more than half its shares were sold to the public.
-The government sold its remaining shares in 1991 and 1993.
+Britain’s has the world’s 15th fastest average broadband speeds, according to a 2017 ranking by network company Akamai.
+South Korea was ranked No. 1 and others in the top 10 included Asian and European countries such as Norway, Sweden and Singapore plus the U.S.

+Fiber accounts for 80% of South Korean broadband connections, according to the Paris-based Organization for Economic Cooperation and Development.
+In Britain, the figure is just under 2%.

 ———